Justin Herbert Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Recent Performances

-- Herbert put together a 223-yard performance against the Patriots last week, completing 51.4% of his passes and throwing for two touchdowns with two interceptions.
+- In last week's matchup with the Patriots, Herbert completed 51.4% of his passes for 223 yards, while throwing two touchdowns with two interceptions.

 Herbert's Los Angeles Teammates